 System Is Personal Property of System Owner Sample Clauses

 System Is Personal Property of System Owner.
-The System shall be and shall remain System Owner's personal property at all times, shall not be a fixture on the Site and may be removed by System Owner in accordance with the terms and conditions of this Agreement.
+At all time throughout the Term, the System shall be and shall remain System Owner’s personal property, shall not be a fixture on the Site, and may be removed by System Owner in accordance with the terms and conditions of this Agreement and the Site Lease Agreement.
+System Owner shall have the right to file in the central and county records in which the Premises are located financing statements evidencing System Owner’s title to the System.
 Neither the System nor any of its components may be sold, leased, assigned, mortgaged, pledged or otherwise alienated or encumbered by Host Customer.
-Host Customer shall not cause or permit the System or any part thereof to become subject to any lien, encumbrance, pledge, levy or attachment arising by, under or through Host Customer and shall provide a Mortgagee’s Consent and Waiver from its lender, if applicable.
-Host Customer shall indemnify System Owner against all losses, claims, costs and expenses (including attorneys' fees) incurred by System Owner in discharging and releasing any such lien, encumbrance, pledge, levy or attachment arising by, under or through Host Customer.
-In addition, the provisions of the Access Easement shall apply.
+Host Customer shall not cause or permit the System or any part thereof to become subject to any lien, encumbrance, pledge, levy or attachment arising by, under or through Host Customer.
+Host Customer shall indemnify System Owner against all losses, claims, costs and expenses (including attorneys’ fees) incurred by System Owner in discharging and releasing any such lien, encumbrance, pledge, levy or attachment arising by, under or through Host Customer.

 AutoNDA by SimpleDocs